judka-uriel/uriel-book/uriel_en.md

 nonetheless not violated.
 But on the other hand, as punishment for adding unnecessary restrictions, they pay with hardship from the tremendous inconveniences they have created for themselves.
-On the Sabbath, the Orthodoxes must strain greatly, expending too much strength and nerves to fulfill their multitude of needless restrictions and stringencies — instead of resting.
+On the Sabbath, the Orthodoxes must strain greatly, expending too much energy and nerves to fulfill their multitude of needless restrictions and stringencies — instead of resting.
 For example, in multistory buildings they are forced to expend a lot of effort while climbing stairs — instead of using an effortless elevator, etc.